Induction and Skolemization in saturation theorem proving: Unrestricted induction and Skolemization

 Hence, by Proposition~\ref{pro:16} we obtain

-\end{proof} As an immediate consequence of the above proposition we obtain the following characterization of refutability in a sound and refutationally complete saturation based system extended by the induction rule \(\UINDR\). \begin{theorem} Let \(\mathcal{S}\) be a sound and refutationally complete saturation system, \(T\) a theory and \(\varphi\) an \(L(T)\) sentence, then \(\mathcal{S} + \UINDR\) refutes \(\cnf(\skE(T + \neg \varphi))\) if and only if \(\SASchema{L(T)} + T + \IND{\sk^{\omega}(L(T))} \vdash \varphi\). \end{theorem} We conclude this section with a remark. \begin{remark} In the presence of the Skolem axioms every formula is equivalent to an open formula.
-In particular we have
+\end{proof} As an immediate consequence of the results above we obtain the following characterization of refutability in a sound and refutationally complete saturation based system extended by the induction rule \(\UINDR\). \begin{theorem} Let \(\mathcal{S}\) be a saturation system, \(T\) a theory, and \(\varphi\) an \(L(T)\) sentence. \begin{enumerate}[label=(\roman*)] \item If \(\mathcal{S}\) is sound and \(\mathcal{S} + \UINDR\) refutes \(\cnf(\skE(T + \neg \varphi))\), then \item If \(\mathcal{S}\) is refutationally complete and then \(\mathcal{S} + \UINDR\) refutes \(\cnf(\skE(T + \neg \varphi))\). \end{enumerate} \end{theorem} \begin{proof} Statement~\textit{(i)} is an immediate consequence of Lemma~\ref{lem:4} and Proposition~\ref{pro:7} and Statement~\textit{(ii)} is an immediate consequence of Lemma~\ref{lem:8} and Proposition~\ref{pro:7}. \end{proof} As a corollary we obtain the soundness of the \(\UINDR\) rule with respect to the standard model of an arithmetical language. \begin{corollary} Let \(\mathcal{S}\) be a sound saturation system, \(L\) an arithmetical language, \(T\) a sound \(L\) theory, and \(\sigma\) an \(L\) sentence.
+If \(\mathcal{S} + \UINDR\) refutes the clause set \(\cnf(\skE(T + \neg \sigma))\), then \(\mathbb{N}_{L} \models \sigma\). \end{corollary} \begin{proof} By \textit{(i)} of Theorem~\ref{thm:4} it suffices to show that This is shown by expanding \(\mathbb{N}_{L}\) by suitable Skolem functions, just as in the traditional model-theoretic proof of Proposition~\ref{pro:9}.
+The resulting structure satisfies \(\IND{\sk^{\omega}(L)}\) since \(\mathbb{N}_{L}\) has induction for all subsets of \(\mathbb{N}\). \end{proof} We conclude this section with a remark. \begin{remark} In the presence of the Skolem axioms every formula is equivalent to an open formula.
+In particular, for a language \(L\), we have

-Thus, we can formulate Theorem~\ref{thm:4} in a slightly more canonical way, by using \(\IND{\Open(\sk^{\omega}(L(T)))}\) in place of \(\IND{\sk^{\omega}(L(T))}\).
+Thus, we can formulate Theorem~\ref{thm:4} in a slightly more canonical way, by using \(\IND{\Open(\sk^{\omega}(L))}\) in place of \(\IND{\sk^{\omega}(L)}\).
 In other words, in the presence of Skolem axioms Skolem symbols permit us to simulate quantification.
 Conceptually, we can thus split the unrestricted induction rule of Definition~\ref{def:32} into a lemma rule and an induction rule for clause sets. \end{remark}